fedbiomed/fedbiomed/README.md

 **Remarks**:
 - the configuration files are keeped then rebuilding individual containers
 - to remove the old config files, you should do a **clean**
-- restarting only network component (vpnserver, restful, mqtt) then others are running may lead to unpredictable behavior.
+- restarting only vpnserver when others are running may lead to unpredictable behavior.
 In this case, it is adviced to restart from scratch (clean/build/configure/start)

 ## Misc developer tools to help debugging